Marcelo-Theodoro/MyOwnPythonWebFramework/README.md

 * Tests.

-* Implement a template engine for the view.
+* Implement a template engine.

 * Implement a model file.